Griselda Vega Samuel Esq., senior director of our Anti-Trafficking Program, answers frequently asked questions about human trafficking.

 How Does Safe Horizon and ATP Help Victims?

 To provide essential services for victims of human trafficking in the New York area, Safe Horizon established ATP 16 years ago.
 Since its inception, ATP has helped more than 650 victims from 80-plus countries.
 Our program is the largest provider of direct service to trafficking victims on the east coast of the United States.
 We offer survivors everything from legal services to case management to practical assistance, all while working as a leading anti-trafficking advocate nationally.
 The program’s strength is in our broad scope of services, and that we to take a holistic approach with all of our clients.
 The ATP model is a single team providing comprehensive services and our team is all in house.
 Our direct service experience as advocates, has led us to develop a level of expertise and engagement that only a limited number of organizations around the country can offer.

 What Does the Future Hold for the Issue of Human Trafficking?

 Given this year’s political transition, many people are asking how we think the issue of human trafficking will fare, and as advocates we are optimistic that the new administration will continue the bipartisan support to fight human trafficking given the importance of protecting all human beings from such a horrific crime.

-To learn more about Safe Horizon’s work for victims and survivors of trafficking, click here.
+If you found this human trafficking FAQ informative and would like to learn more about Safe Horizon’s work for victims and survivors of trafficking, click here.